 How to trim a squirmy cat’s nails

-Cat squirm away just as you’re ready to start trimming?
-You can restrain your cat by holding them on your lap, belly facing downwards and head facing to your side.
-Rest your forearms gently but firmly on their neck and behind, so you can hold them still while trimming the cat nails with your dominant hand.
+You can restrain your cat by holding them on your lap, belly facing downwards, and head facing to your side.
+Rest your forearms gently but firmly on their neck and behind.
+So you can hold them still while trimming the cat nails with your dominant hand.

 My cat won’t let me trim nails – what should I do?